Bedeux/2048_IA/README.md

 # 2048 AI Project

 Welcome to my 2048 AI project!
-This project is dedicated to creating the most powerful artificial intelligence for the popular game 2048.
+This project is dedicated to creating the most powerful artificial intelligence in Python for the popular game 2048.
 The primary objective is to develop an AI algorithm (with Reinforcement Learning) capable of achieving high scores.

 ### How to Play